jamiemmt/jamiemmt.github.io/teaching/s18-6550/_posts/2018-01-27-arborescences.markdown

 This post describes the generalization of computing minimum spanning trees on undirected graphs to the setting of directed graphs.
-In this setting, we refer to edges as \emph{directed} rather than
+In this setting, we refer to edges as ordered pairs rather than